HARVARD ENVIRONMENTAL LAW REVIEW

 JOURNAL OF ENVIRONMENTAL LAW

-Advancing the discourse on environmental justice.JOURNAL OF ENVIRONMENTAL LAW, published by Oxford University Press, is a premier academic journal that has been at the forefront of environmental legal scholarship since its inception in 1989.
+Illuminating the path for legal responses to environmental crises.JOURNAL OF ENVIRONMENTAL LAW, published by Oxford University Press, is a premier academic journal that has been at the forefront of environmental legal scholarship since its inception in 1989.
 With an impactful focus on the intersection of law and environmental policy, this journal is recognized for its contributions to the understanding of legal frameworks governing environmental issues.
 The journal holds a distinguished position in the academic community, ranking in the Q1 category for Law and Q2 for Management, Monitoring, Policy and Law as of 2023, indicating its significant influence and reach.
 It currently holds the impressive Scopus ranks, with a percentile of 85th in social sciences law, reflecting the high citation impact of its published research.
 The Journal of Environmental Law serves as an essential resource for researchers, legal practitioners, policymakers, and students alike, providing robust analysis and discussion on pressing environmental legal challenges.
 Although it does not offer open access, the journal ensures broad dissemination of its content through various academic platforms, solidifying its role in advancing knowledge and policy in the field of environmental law.